janearc/riak-dc/README.md

 * `Riak.put_tuple( bucket, tuple, key )`

 Riak is very helpful in that it will provide you a key for the things you would store.
 So while in order to store something you must provide a bucket and the thing you would store (the tuple), the `key` argument is optional.
-If you supply a key, that will be provided as Riak for the tuple you have asked to store.
+If you supply a key, that will be provided to Riak for the tuple you have asked to store.
 User-supplied keys are useful for [key filters](http://docs.basho.com/riak/latest/dev/using/keyfilters/), if hierarchically-named keys is something you want.

 If you have omitted a key for storing the tuple, you will be returned a promise for the key that Riak has provided.